Complex care in Woolston, Warrington

 Walton Unit

-Has a primary dementia diagnosis, now in the advanced stage
+Has a primary dementia diagnosis, including alcohol-related, early-onset, frontotemporal, or vascular dementia - now in the advanced stage

 Requires palliative or end-of-life care, now or in the near future